Editor’s Note: This post has been updated for clarity, accuracy, and reader engagement due to the continued interest in this topic.

-Anyone who loves to study Bible prophecy should get acquainted with the men and women that the Bible calls prophets and prophetesses.
-Who are they and how were they identified?
-Are prophets those strange people, wearing strange clothes, eating strange things, preaching strange sermons, and doing strange things that no one understands?
+Anyone who loves to study Bible prophecy should get acquainted with the men and women the Bible calls prophets and prophetesses.
+Who were these individuals, and how were they identified?
+Are prophets just those strange people wearing unusual clothes, eating locusts and wild honey, and preaching cryptic messages?

 The Test of a Prophet